March 02, 2021

 Northland Controls is one of several partners working with Proxy to bring the mobile access experience to market, and has implemented Proxy’s solution at several customer sites.
 “We’re seeing interest in mobile access from our clients,” said Kyle Wollaston, Design Engineer at Northland.
 “With the new Nano, Proxy makes it simple to integrate with their existing systems and deliver a seamless end user experience.”

 Mobile Reader Nano is available now and is compatible out-of-the-box with all Wiegand-based access systems via a robust set of wiring options that support:

-About Proxy Proxy is a startup dedicated to empowering all people with smartphone-based identity signals for universal access.
+Proxy is a startup dedicated to empowering all people with smartphone-based identity signals for universal access.
 The signal, emitted from a smartphone, can give people frictionless access to any space or device, similar to a universal single-sign on for the physical world.
-Today, large enterprises like Doordash, Dropbox, and Accenture enable their employees, visitors and tenants to use their Proxy signals for frictionless smartphone-based access through secured doors, elevators and turnstiles, and to create personalized experiences throughout the workplace.
+Today, large enterprises like DoorDash and Dropbox enable their employees, visitors and tenants to use their Proxy signals for frictionless smartphone-based access through secured doors, elevators and turnstiles, and to create personalized experiences throughout the workplace.
 Learn more at www.proxy.com and follow us on Twitter @proxy.